Blueair Wildfire smoke

 Run your air purifier 24/7

-Blueair HealthProtect filter being replaced
+Blueair Filter being replaced

 Replace your air purifier filters

-Blueair adult wearing N95 mask
+Blueair Purchase a N95 mask

-Purchase an N95 mask
+Purchase a N95 mask

 Consider purchasing a few particulate respiratory masks to wear outside when needed.